 The great British seaside may seem a world-away from the hustle and bustle of London, but in fact it’s a lot nearer than you think.
 In less than 2 hours by train you can have sand between your toes and the sea breeze in your hair.

-We’ve teamed up with Trainline so you don’t need to look any further for your perfect transport and hotel combination.
+We’ve teamed up with Trainline where you can save an average of 43% on train prices if you book in advance, to create the perfect transport and hotel combination.
 Get ready to pick your favourite, and be sure to book your trains in advance for extra savings.

 1. Beach break in Margate